agregson/fitzlab/protocol_western.md

       - Centrifuge for 10 minutes at 14,000 x g in cold centrifuge
       - Transfer supernatant to new microcentrifuge tube, discard pellet
       - Determine protein concentration using BCA Assay (see separate protocol)
+      - Add 3X SDS Sample Buffer to a final concentration of 1X

    b.
-1X SDS sample buffer
+1X SDS Sample Buffer (cannot measure protein with this method)
       - 100 mcL per well of 6-well plate or 500 mcL for 10 cm plate
       - Immediately scrape cells off the plate into a microcentrifuge tube and keep on ice
       - Sonicate for 10--15 seconds and then keep on ice

+   c.
+Both methods then continue to here
       - Heat a 20 mcL sample to 95--100 C for minutes and then cool on ice
       - Microcentrifuge for 5 minutes

-3. Prepare electrophoresis gell and aparatus using 1X running buffer
+3. Prepare electrophoresis gel and aparatus using 1X running buffer

 4. Load Gel
    - Load 15 mcL of sample onto the SDS-PAGE gel